TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

 \subsection{\textbf{Termination Condition $\rho$}}

 This function determines whether the tree is complete.
 If so, it returns all terminal nodes along with their associated scores.
 The condition is typically based on either the number of terminal nodes, length of the solution or a set time constraint.
-For example, for beam search of size $k$, the termination condition $\rho$ is reached after $k$ terminal nodes have been found.
-This can be expressed as $\rho \colon \left( \#\{n \mid n \text{ is terminal} \} \right) \geq k$.
+For example, for beam search of size $k$, the termination condition $\rho$ is reached after $k$ terminal nodes have been found, i.e. $\rho \colon \left( \#\{n \mid n \text{ is terminal} \} \right) \geq k$.